maiertech/website/src/routes/posts/husky-v6-pitfalls/index.md

 after v5.
 It ironed out some of the kinks of v5.
 To keep this post relevant, I updated it for v6 and republished it._

-[Husky](https://github.com/typicode/husky) is an NPM package which needs to be installed in `devDependencies` in `package.json`.
+[Husky](https://github.com/typicode/husky) is an NPM package that needs to be installed in `devDependencies` in `package.json`.
 It installs Git hooks that can be executed when certain Git commands run.
-The most common use case for Git Hooks is a pre-commit hook which runs prior to a commit.
+The most common use case for Git Hooks is a pre-commit hook that runs before a commit.
 I use a pre-commit hook to run [lint-staged](https://github.com/okonet/lint-staged) to lint all files that are part of a commit.

 In husky v4 my hooks were configured in a `.huskyrc`: